 The higher rates tax bracket covers income which is above £50,270 and up to £150,000 in 2022/23 and £125,140 in 2023/24.
 Therefore, if you take dividends in the higher tax bracket, these are taxable on you personally at 33.75%.
 Above these upper levels, additional rate taxpayers pay a tax rate of 39.35% on dividends.
 Therefore, a person will pay 39.35% tax on dividends which are above a gross annual income of £150,000 2022/23 and £125,140 in 2023/24.

 In terms of how you pay the tax on dividend income from your company, you do this via your Self-Assessment tax return once per year.

 How to time my dividends -take your dividends before the end of the tax year

 As a limited company contractor, it’s key to note that the UK personal tax year ends on 5 April.
-Therefore, before this date arrives you should check your taxable income in the current tax year.
+Likewise, a new personal tax year starts on 6 April.
+These are important dates to remember for the UK personal tax year.
+Therefore, before 5 April arrives you should check your taxable income in the current tax year.
 As part of this you can check to see if you’d like to pay yourself an extra dividend to make use of any unused tax allowances.